Hkattelu/Hkattelu.github.io/_posts/2016-5-31-File-Compression-2.markdown

 {% highlight java %}

 This is a sentence.
-Here's another sentence.
+Here is another sentence.

 {% endhighlight %}